attackercan/psql-mass-rce/README.md

 How does it work?
 --------
-Few examples to give you an idea (any number of any targets are supported):
+Few examples to give you an idea (any number of any targets is supported):
 `./psql-mass-rce.py 192.168.0.100-150 ./test.gnmap --port 5433`
 `./psql-mass-rce.py 192.168.0.100/31 10.10.10.10 --passfile rockyou.txt`